kirilenkobm/BDCSP/src/readme.txt

-C sourse code to be compiled as shared library.
+BDCSP solver source code is here
+Contents:
+(to be filled)